sawall/siglican/README.md

 Colorbox/Galleria static site generator.

 ##How To
-1. Put this folder into your Pelican plugins directory.
-Add 'siglican' to PLUGINS in pelicanconf.py.
+1. Add this package to your Pelican plugins directory.
+2. Add 'siglican' to PLUGINS in pelicanconf.py.
+Add SIGLICAN_ settings to pelicanconf.py as desired.
-2. Create a 'siglican' directory in your base directory, at the same level as 'content'.
-Drag 'colorbox' or 'galleria' from the 'themes' directory into this folder.
-Also create an 'images' subdirectory under 'siglican'.
+3. Create a *siglican* directory in your base directory, at the same level as *content*.
-3. Create album and image metadata, as desired.
+4. Drag gallery.md from examples to your pelican *pages* directory and edit it.
+   This gives Pelican a hook into your root gallery.
+5. Drag siglican_gallery.html into your Pelican theme's *templates* directory.
+   This is the template for your root gallery.
+6. Copy one of the example themes to *siglican*.
+This dictates how album pages look.
+Modify to your heart's content.
-4. Create theme directory inside of 'siglican'.
-Use the colorbox or galleria theme as a starting point.
-Make sure that your Pelican theme's base.html template has a 'head' block defined before </head>.
+7. Make sure your Pelican theme's base.html template has a 'head' block (e.g., **{% block head %}{% endblock %}**) defined before **</head>**.
+That will give your siglican theme a way to inject gallery-specific css and js into your gallery pages.
+8. Create an 'images' folder under 'siglican'.
+Add album folders along with images and metadata.

-###Example directory tree:
+###Example directory excerpt:
 ```
    /site
-     /content/*
+      /content/
+         /pages/gallery.md
       /plugins/siglican/*.py
       /siglican
          /images
             /album1
             /album2
             /...
          /[colorbox|galleria]
             /static/*
             /templates/album.html
+      /themes/theme/templates/siglican_gallery.html
 ```

 ###Pelican Configuration Settings